 Impact stories tell of the success for Write to Read BC projects.
-To measure the impact of a project, we generally look at its contribution to educational outcomes, community learning and the local economy.
+To measure the impact of a project, we generally look at a library’s contribution to educational outcomes and cultural identity.
 For libraries, this means:

 Impact stories about Write to Read BC partnerships